deepppl/stanc3/README.md

 ### Install

-Installation instruction can be found in Section _"Getting development on stanc3 up and running locally"_ of the Stanc3 README below.
+Installation instructions can be found in Section _"Getting development on stanc3 up and running locally"_ of the Stanc3 README below.

 The compiler can be invoked with:
 ```